sindika-id/nedo-query/README.md

-# NedoQuery
+# Nedo Query

-NedoQuery is a laravel library written in pure PHP and providing a set of classes that allow you to make Nedo Web Platform API call via http/https.
+Nedo Query is a laravel library written in pure PHP and providing a set of classes that allow you to make Nedo Web Platform API call via http/https.

 ## Documentation